slkh/sandbox-camel-lab-guidelines/orthography.md

 CODA* (pronounced CODA Star, as in, for any dialect) is a conventional orthography for dialectal Arabic.
 It is designed primarily for the purpose of developing computational models of Arabic dialects.
 See CODA* Main Page for a description of CODA* mission statement and design guidelines.

-Some sections of these guidelines are continously researched and updated as more dialectal data is incorporated.
+Some sections of these guidelines are continuously researched and updated as more dialectal data is incorporated.

 (CODA* version: 0.43)